mhtjsh/Basic_Bioinformatics/Season_2.md

 🧠 How is it used in BioInformatics?

 The ``SkewArray`` function calculates the cumulative skew of a DNA sequence, which is the difference between the number of G and C nucleotides encountered at each position.
-This is particularly useful for identifying replication origins where the imbalance between G and C is at its minimum, which we will also disucss which will be ``MinimumSkew``
+This is particularly useful for identifying replication origins where the imbalance between G and C is at its minimum, which we will also discuss which will be ``MinimumSkew``
 - **G** increases the skew value by +1.
 - **C** decreases the skew value by -1.
 - **A** and **T** do not affect the skew.